cabol/nebulex/guides/telemetry.md

 end
 ```

-> **NOTE:** Notice we added in the metadata the node name so that we can use it
+> Notice the node name was added to the metadata so we can use it in the
-  in the tags of the metrics.
+  metric's tags.

 Metrics: